sslater11/hyprland-dynamic-workspaces-manager/README.md

 # Usage
 ```
 usage: hyprland-dynamic-workspaces-manager.py
+        [-h]
         [--window-switcher]
         [--workspace-switcher]
         [--move-window]
         [--rename-workspace]
+        [--delete-current-workspace]
+        [--move-current-workspace-windows-to]
         [--auto-select]
         [--no-auto-select]
-                                              [--theme
+        [--theme nord,
-                                                        nord
-                                                        rounded-blue-dark
-                                                        rounded-gray-dark
-                                                        rounded-green-dark
-                                                        rounded-nord-dark
-                                                        rounded-orange-dark
-                                                        rounded-pink-dark
-                                                        rounded-purple-dark
-                                                        rounded-red-dark
-                                                        rounded-yellow-dark
-                                                        simple-tokyonight
-                                                        spotlight-dark
-                                                        spotlight
-                                                        squared-everforest
-                                                        squared-material-red
+                rounded-blue-dark,
+                rounded-gray-dark,
+                rounded-green-dark,
+                rounded-nord-dark,
+                rounded-orange-dark,
+                rounded-pink-dark,
+                rounded-purple-dark,
+                rounded-red-dark,
+                rounded-yellow-dark,
+                simple-tokyonight,
+                spotlight-dark,
+                spotlight,
+                squared-everforest,
+                squared-material-red,
                 squared-nord
         ]
         [--theme-file THEME_FILE]

 options:
   -h, --help            show this help message and exit
   --window-switcher     Switch focus to another window.
   --workspace-switcher  Switch to another workspace.
   --move-window         Move the focused window to another workspace.
   --rename-workspace    Rename the current workspace.

+  --delete-current-workspace
+                        Moves all windows to a random workspace, deletes the current workspace, and then switches to the workspace we dumped the windows on to.

+  --move-current-workspace-windows-to
+                        User selects the workspace to move all the current workspace's windows to.
+Moves all windows to another workspace, deletes the current workspace, and then switches to the workspace we dumped the
+                        windows on to.

   --auto-select         Will automatically select an entry in the list as you type (default: False)
   --no-auto-select      Will NOT automatically select an entry in the list as you type (default: True)
+  --theme {nord,rounded-blue-dark,rounded-gray-dark,rounded-green-dark,rounded-nord-dark,rounded-orange-dark,rounded-pink-dark,rounded-purple-dark,rounded-red-dark,rounded-yellow-dark,simple-tokyonight,spotlight-dark,spotlight,squared-everforest,squared-material-red,squared-nord}
-  --theme theme_name       Set the theme
+                        Set the theme
+  --theme-file THEME_FILE
-  --theme-file THEME_FILE  Select a custom theme file for rofi.
+                        Select a custom theme file for rofi.
 E.g. --theme-file "~/path/to/your/theme.rasi"
 ```

 # Credit